Interstate 295 (New York): Route description

-The existing section of the Clearview Expressway that carries the I-295 designation begins at the unfinished interchange with NY 25 where the ramps from northbound NY 24 (212th Street) and southbound Hollis Court Boulevard merge into the northbound and southbound lanes, respectively, of the highway.
+The existing section of the Clearview Expressway that carries the I-295 designation begins at the unfinished interchange with NY 25 where the ramps from westbound NY 24 (212th Street) and eastbound Hollis Court Boulevard merge into the northbound and southbound lanes, respectively, of the highway.
 The Queens section of this roadway is known as "The 77th Infantry Division Expressway".
 The Queens expressway instantly runs beneath a stack interchange with the Grand Central Parkway before immediately entering Cunningham Park.
-The Clearview leaves Cunningham Park at the interchange with Long Island Expressway (now I-495).
+The Clearview Expressway leaves Cunningham Park at the Clearview Interchange, where it meets the Long Island Expressway (now I-495).

 Shortly north of the I-495 interchange, the northbound offramp and southbound onramp at NY 25A split, then run under a pedestrian bridge that connects 46th Avenue.
 Other pedestrian bridges cross over the highway near 42nd Avenue and at 33rd Avenue.
 The northbound exit 5 uses 206th Street as a de facto service road, while 207th Street is used in the same way for the northbound onramps.
 Real service roads run beneath the Port Washington Branch of the Long Island Rail Road to connect NY 25A and 35th Avenue (exit 6A).
 The service roads merge into the expressway north of 26th Avenue (exit 6B).

 The northbound partial interchange with Willets Point and Bell boulevards leads to Cross Island Parkway, while a southbound interchange leads to the southbound Cross Island Parkway, all before reaching the Throgs Neck Bridge.
 The expressway then crosses the bridge.

-After the Throgs Neck Bridge tollbooth in the Bronx, I-295 becomes part of the Cross Bronx Expressway Extension.
+After the Throgs Neck Bridge toll gantry in the Bronx, I-295 briefly becomes part of the Throgs Neck Expressway.
 Just north of the tollbooth is northbound access to Harding and Pennyfield avenues.
-The exit is right next to the Y interchange with I-695 (Throgs Neck Expressway), which takes motorists to northbound I-95.
+The exit is right next to the Y interchange with I-695, with the Throgs Neck Expressway following I-695 to northbound I-95.
+I-295 beyond I-695 then becomes part of the Cross Bronx Expressway.
 The only other interchange between there and the terminus is Randall Avenue.

 I-295, running northwest, gains service roads for a mile until it finally ends at its parent route at the Bruckner Interchange, but only includes access to southbound I-95, and I-278.